Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

 9. Great Indian bustard

-These birds have been living in there to the Thar Desert and the deserted grasslands for years.
+These birds have traditionally lived in the Thar Desert and surrounding grassland ecosystems for centuries.

 8. Christmas frigatebird

-These frigatebirds can fly vast distances in search of food and are known for stealing the catch of other seabirds (kleptoparasitism).
+Christmas frigatebirds can travel vast distances in search of food and are well known for kleptoparasitism, a behavior in which they steal food from other seabirds.

 7. Bali myna

-The Bali myna is the lovely snow-white bird with black tips and striking sky-blue skin patch surrounding its eyes.
+The Bali myna is a lovely, snow-white bird with black tips and a striking sky-blue skin patch surrounding its eyes.

 It is probably because of its beauty that this bird depiction is used in the cultural art of the Indonesian Island of Bali.